 Information for Healthcare Professionals

-PHEM Feedback is a collaboration between a collection of acute hospital trusts, East of England Ambulance Service Trust (EEAST), Essex and Herts Air Ambulance Service and East Anglian Air Ambulance.
+PHEM Feedback is a collaboration between a collection of acute hospital trusts, East of England Ambulance Service Trust (EEAST) and Essex and Herts Air Ambulance Trust.
 BASICS providers with an honorary contract with EEAST are also eligible.

 It started as a twelve-month pilot which ran until April 2019.
 This demonstrated excellent results and we have support to continue this project for five years at present.